WebSockets state-machine based protocol implementation

 Let’s assume you have some form of network socket available. wsproto client connections automatically generate a HTTP request to initiate the WebSocket handshake.
 To create a WebSocket client connection:

-from wsproto.connection import WSConnection, ConnectionType ws = WSConnection(ConnectionType.CLIENT, host='echo.websocket.org', resource='/')
+from wsproto import WSConnection, ConnectionType from wsproto.events import Request ws = WSConnection(ConnectionType.CLIENT) ws.send(Request(host='echo.websocket.org', target='/'))

 To create a WebSocket server connection: